Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-Consequently, data-driven or adaptive methods for constructing CIs must either fail to meaningfully improve over the FLCI, or else undercover for some $f\in\mathcal{F}$.
-It is thus not possible to, say, estimate the Lipschitz constant $C$ for the purposes of forming a tighter CI---it must be specified ex ante by the researcher.
-Because of this, by way of sensitivity analysis, we recommend reporting estimates and CIs for a range of choices of the Lipschitz constant $C$ when implementing the FLCI in practice to see how assumptions about the parameter space affect the results.
+Consequently, data-driven or adaptive methods for constructing \acp{CI} must either fail to meaningfully improve over the \ac{FLCI}, or else undercover for some $f\in\mathcal{F}$.
+It is thus not possible to, say, estimate the order of differentiability of $f$, or to estimate the Lipschitz constant $C$ for the purposes of forming a tighter \ac{CI}---the parameter space $\mathcal{F}$, including any smoothness constants, must be specified ex ante by the researcher.
+Because of this, by way of sensitivity analysis, since the \ac{CI} may undercover if $C$ is chosen too small in the sense that $\FLip(C)$ excludes the true $f$, we recommend reporting estimates and \acp{CI} for a range of choices of $C$ to see how assumptions about the parameter space affect the results (the estimates and \acp{CI} vary with $C$ because $C$ affects both the optimal tuning parameters $\delta_{\RMSE}$ and $\delta_{\FLCI}$, and the critical value, via the worst-case bias).
 We adopt this approach in the empirical application in \Cref{nsw_sec}.
-This also mirrors the common practice of reporting results for different specifications of the regression function in parametric regression problems.
+This mirrors the common practice of reporting results for different specifications of the regression function in parametric regression problems.

-The key assumption underlying these efficiency bounds is that the parameter space $\mathcal{F}$ be convex and centrosymmetric.
-This holds for the function class $\FLip(C)$, and, more generally, for parameter spaces that place bounds on derivatives of $f$.
+The key assumption needed for these efficiency bounds is that $\mathcal{F}$ be convex and centrosymmetric.
+This holds for $\FLip(C)$, and, more generally, for parameter spaces that place bounds on derivatives of $f$.
 If additional restrictions such as monotonicity are used that break either convexity or centrosymmetry, then some degree of adaptation may be possible.
 While we leave the full exploration of this question for future research, we note that the approach in~\Cref{sec:optim-estim-cis} can still be used when the centrosymmetry assumption is dropped.
-As an example, we show how optimal fixed-length CIs can be computed when $\mathcal{F}$ imposes Lipschitz and monotonicity constraints in \Cref{proofs_sec_append}.
+As an example, a previous version of this paper \citep[][Section 6.4]{ArKo18ate} shows to implement our approach when $\mathcal{F}$ imposes Lipschitz and monotonicity constraints.